joostdecock/site/pages/contribute.md

 Hi there,

 Are you interested in contributing to freesewing?
-That's awesome, and exactly why we this thing is open source in the first place.
+That's awesome, and exactly why we made this thing open source in the first place.

 ## Code of conduct